Lufthansa Airport Express: Timetable

 On 1 June 1986, the "flight" and train numbers were unified; LH 1001 became train number TEE 1001, etc. One year later the EuroCity network replaced most TEEs (including all remaining TEEs in Germany), so DB dropped the designation "TEE" for the LHAE service.

 The service provided a non-stop journey linking the West-German capital Bonn with the international airport in Frankfurt.
 North of Bonn it called in the city centres rather than at the airports outside.
 On board, the passengers were served by Lufthansa stewardesses like in an airplane.
 It appeared to be successful in both passenger figures and costs compared to the Boeing 737 used before.
 In the summer of 1988 the seating capacity was enlarged and one year later the same formula was introduced between Frankfurt Airport and Stuttgart.

 With the extension to the south more rolling stock was needed, so some class 103 locomotives were repainted in Lufthansa livery and coaches were refurbished in the same way as the EMUs.
 Despite festivities celebrating the tenth anniversary of the Lufthansa Airport Express in 1992, with promotional statements addressing the success, the service ended on 22 May 1993.
 The combination of the poor financial state of Lufthansa and the need for an expensive midlife overhaul of the 1973-built EMUs, led to the withdrawal of the service.
+It was later revived as AIRail Service, which however uses unmodified Deutsche Bahn trains on the ordinary services, rather than specialized trains only carrying flight passengers.